kuzzleio/documentation-old/src/guide/essentials/running-backoffice.md

 ---
 layout: full.html
 algolia: true
-title: Running Kuzzle Backoffice
+title: Installing Kuzzle Backoffice
+order: 1
 ---

-# Running Kuzzle Backoffice
+# Installing Kuzzle Backoffice

 The Kuzzle Backoffice is a handy **web application** that helps you administrate Kuzzle.
 You can use it to **manage your data**, subscribe to **realtime notifications** and manage **security** rules.